CharReanimation/EZ_File_Transfer_WAN/README.md

 0: This project is still in development.
 1: Currently is just a simple file transfer tool (**Very Dummy But Actually Works**).
 2: Don't expect this project to be perfect.
 I built this for myself and my friends.
 Why?
-Because I don't know how to transfer files between my Phone and PC (**I am seriously, I don't really know how......**).
+Because I don't know how to transfer files between my Phone and PC (**I am serious, I don't really know how......**).
+3: I know, this is too dummy, thus I will upgrade this thing to a better version.